-General Market Observation-1st Quarter 2016
+General Market Observation 3rd Quarter 2016

-An essential consideration in any appraisal is market conditions at the time the valuation is rendered.
-This section describes market conditions associated with this valuation.
-The first part of the section provides general market commentary, highlighting major factors currently influencing aircraft values.
-The second part of the section details mba's view of the current market situation for each aircraft type examined in this valuation.
+An essential consideration in any appraisal is market condition at the time the valuation is rendered.
+This section defines market conditions, including general market commentary, highlighting major factors currently influencing aircraft values, as well as mba's view of the current market situation for each aircraft type examined in this valuation.